 I hoped I’d land an agent.
 I prayed we’d sell the book.
 And yes, I daydreamed about the possibility of Shadow and Bone being made into a movie.
 But to have DreamWorks and David Heyman come knocking?
 That’s not the kind of thing you let yourself hope for unless you want to wake up in an alley with “hubris” tattooed across your buttocks in Comic Sans.
 Read more…

 A lot of the young adult novels I count as my not-so-guilty pleasures flirt with dark and dangerous things without plunging all the way into gothic territory — amid all that vampire/werewolf/ghost/fairy drama there are still the token high school scenes or light-hearted moments between friends.
-Not so with Melissa Marr’s books (like Wicked Lovely), and certainly not so with her latest, Carnival of Souls, which hit shelves last week.
+Not so with Melissa Marr’s books (like Wicked Lovely), and certainly not so with her latest, Untamed City: Carnival Of Secrets, which hit shelves last week.
 It creates a deliciously dark fantastical other world, called the City, where daimons rule, fight, murder and prostitute themselves to survive.
 Parallel to that world, the human domain is not much lighter, at least not for Mallory, a girl raised by her adoptive witch father Adam, who has kept her living on the run her whole life, fearing daimons who are after him for stealing from their leader, Marchosias.
 What Mallory doesn’t know is that she is what Adam stole.
 She’s really Marchosias’ daughter, which means she’s also the very species she’s been training her whole life to fight.

 As if her life weren’t complicated enough, just when she becomes friends (or something more) with a boy named Kaleb, her father decides it’s time for them to move again.
 That might not be such a bad thing, as Kaleb is actually a daimon hired to find and kill Mallory.
 That’s just one of many things lowborn “curr” Kaleb has done to earn a living for himself and his packmate Zevi, none of which he is proud of.
 That’s why he’s also participating in the City’s annual gladiator-style tournament that will elevate the winner to ruling class status.